Code-Institute-Submissions/paldean-gym-guide/README.md

 ### Content

 - All content was written by the developer.
+- The icons in the footer and on the contact us page were taken from [Font Awesome](https://fontawesome.com)

 ### Media
 - All images were taken by the developer using the screenshot feature on the Nintendo Switch while playing the Game Freak Pokémon Violet and Scarlet games.